 Order an unlocked iPhone from John Lewis →

 In the past, SIM-free iPhones from the Carphone Warehouse and some other third-party retailers would automatically lock themselves to the first mobile network used.
-Today, this is no longer the case for the newly-purchased iPhones so you can also buy an unlocked iPhone from any of the following retailers:
+Today, this is no longer the case for the newly-purchased iPhones.

 If your iPhone was purchased before July 2017, please see our guide to unlocking SIM-free iPhones.